 Maybe you shouldn't have expected the loop to stretch all the way to Michigan for you.

-There's no way to misinterpret that.
-After April, Roger had overdosed almost six times before Mark had finally cut him off, given him the ultimatum- get clean or get out.
-None of them knew how many of those times Roger had been trying to off himself and how many were simply overzealous attempts to escape the maddening barrage of emotion that he'd always handled so poorly.
-Either way, the second dead girlfriend could easily have tipped the scales, and all of the bohemians had watched him carefully from the shadows for any abnormal behavior since the funeral.
+There was little room for misinterpretation, and it was a loaded question.
+After April, Roger had overdosed almost six times before Mark had finally cut him off, given him the ultimatum that Collins had suggested – get clean or get out.
+None of them knew how many of those times Roger had been trying to off himself and how many were just overzealous attempts to escape, or dull, the constant, maddening grief – which he was sort of known for handling poorly, in the first place.

 "Yeah… He doesn't like them much, but it gets him out, you know?"

 There, that sounded natural.
 Satisfied with himself, he looked away again and allowed himself to lapse into silence, picking something random and cheap off of the menu and setting it aside disinterestedly.
 His eyes strayed out the window into the gray cityscape, the ducked heads and muted patters of rain.
 It was alarmingly descriptive of his mental state.
 Cold, bleak, and vaguely downtrodden.

 When the waitress returned with their drinks, he did finally force himself to look back at Collins, who was halfway through rattling off his order.
 Mark bit his lip and managed to order a side salad without ever looking up, too anxious to care if the girl thought he didn't like her.
 She left again without a fuss.
 His friend was wearing that speculative expression that Mark had always hated so much – he had to forcibly clamp a lid down on his own hysterical assumptions that yes, yes he knows, he knows and now they'll all know-!

 That was ridiculous.
 He was being ridiculous.
 He needed to find his center.